 - All Duck Blind attendees that appear under 30 will have their ID scanned to gain admission to the area, and all fans entering the Duck Blind will have their ID checked visually at a minimum.

 - The Mallards will post the entire Responsible Alcohol Consumption Action Plan on Mallardsbaseball.com.

-- Prices are $36 for every Friday thru Saturday home game for an all-inclusive food and drink admission to the Great Dane Duck Blind.
-This is a $3 increase per ticket from 2015.
+- Prices are $41 for every Friday thru Saturday home game for an all-inclusive food and drink admission to the Great Dane Duck Blind.
+This price increased in 2017.
 The Great Dane Duck Blind is subject to the natural “supply and demand” logic.
 This will temper attendance, and when people are paying a higher price for a privilege they tend to treat the privilege with more respect.

 - The Mallards will issue each attendee of the Great Dane Duck Blind one cup as they enter the area.
 This will be the only cup that they will be able to use to procure beer in the area for that night.
 This limits the amount of beers a person can receive each time thru the line to one and will make it easier to cut people off for Mallards staff as the cup will be taken from anyone that is cut off and others will not be able to bring additional beverages to those people.
 This will also help deter any under-age person’s consumption in the area.